Jimbly/dcjam2025/Jimb-TODO.md

 * remove DEBUG events

 Polish
+* race game
+  * ramp-up period with only a few asteroids
+  * slightly bigger minimum gap between them
+  * use `combat-hit-crit-2` in race game upon death
-* travel game: do a "safe!" thing for a moment so you stop pressing forward at the end
+  * travel game: do a "safe!" thing for a moment so you stop pressing forward at the end?
 * fullscreen map view spread color to full view
 * fade out ent at start of combat
+* critical health draw red
+* show player HP as big colorful text in combat
+* pop-up upon getting any item except medkits, give quick equip option
 * the pillar to the SW doesn't show up at the right time when rotating the camera
 * face_camera sprites should sort by their farther Z (or somehow total distance, not frustum distance) - two trees at the same Z are drawing the farther (to the side) one first and it looks wrong
 * auto-unload auto-atlases that are no longer in use?